CloudNationHQ/az-cn-module-tf-sa/README.md

 - utilization of terratest for robust validation.
 - facilitates cors to securely control access to assets across different domains.
 - supports optional active directory authentication for enhanced security in azure file shares.
+- integrates seamlessly with private endpoint capabilities for direct and secure connectivity.

 The below examples shows the usage when consuming the module: